 There have been a number of companies recently issued with remediation notices.
 What happens when the Labour Inspectorate audit you?
 What does remediation involve?

-Presented by Christie Hall, Director NZ Employment Law Leader, EY
+Presented by Helen Franklin, Director NZ Advisory team, EY

 Privacy and Data Issues

 Around the world there are growing issues with how information about employees is stored, shared and accessed, and also what information employees can share to others.
 In this session we’ll explore NZ employment law around this issue so you can remain complaint.